Nicaragua

 As of 2026, US citizens must obtain a Category C 'Consulted Visa' prior to arrival in Nicaragua.
 This replaced the previous visa-free entry for Americans.
 Processing takes 45-60 days.
 This is required even for short tourist visits.

-Residency visa for individuals aged 45+ with stable non-pension income of at least $750/month from investments, dividends, interest, or other passive sources.
-Provides 5-year renewable residency.
+Residency for individuals with stable passive income from investments, rentals, or other sources (non-pension).

 Highlights

-- ✓Established expat communities in Granada, San Juan del Sur, and Tola/Popoyo
+- ✓Established expat communities in Granada, San Juan del Sur, and Matagalpa

 Considerations